sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/Cloudformation Series/2020-02-08-cloudformation-macros-transform-include.md

   </div>
 </div>

-The Cloudformation S3 Include Macr
+The Cloudformation S3 Include Transform is an AWS managed transform that takes an

 <div class="container grid-xl">
   <div class="columns">